Neel-Ranadive123/S2-Vanguard-Defense-x2t/README.md

 Link to Google Spreadsheet for collecting the data: https://docs.google.com/spreadsheets/d/1nD39DLR9FMYzC5cFCOBwyGbFPR4JIy8gQ2a9CWYKFwc/edit?usp=sharing
 Spreadsheet formatted as .csv in the datasets/ folder.
 The first four datasets will be used.
 The next 4 are ones we may use, and the others are ones we will not be using

-Link to the slide show: https://docs.google.com/presentation/d/184njLU91znTF1BP2su0kdSaZLsQmjuzjfud8DEtmPNI/edit?usp=sharing
+Link to the slideshow with complete progress report: https://docs.google.com/presentation/d/184njLU91znTF1BP2su0kdSaZLsQmjuzjfud8DEtmPNI/edit?usp=sharing